dashpay/docs/masternodes/setup.rst

 <https://help.ubuntu.com/community/AutomaticSecurityUpdates>`_ is
 advisable.
 More tips are available `here <https://www.cyberciti.biz/tips /linux-security.html>`__.
-However, since the masternode does not actually store the keys to any Dash, these steps are considered beyong the scope of this guide.
+However, since the masternode does not actually store the keys to any Dash, these steps are considered beyond the scope of this guide.

 Send the collateral